bids-apps/PyMVPA/README.md

 ### Generating Masks in FSL
-When you create a mask in FSL using 1mm or 2mm MNI atlases, http://andysbrainblog.blogspot.com/2012/11/creating-masks-in-fsl.html (src_img) you need to reslice it to match fmriprep output.
+When you create a mask in FSL using 1mm or 2mm MNI atlases, http://andysbrainblog.blogspot.com/2012/11/creating-masks-in-fsl.html (src_img) you need to reslice to match your functionals.
 Here is our way of doing this:<br /><br />
 Open a terminal and start IPython:
 ```
 ipython